Karramiyya: Doctrine

 The doctrine of the Karramiyya consisted of literalism and anthropomorphism.
-Ibn Karram considered that God was a substance and that He had a body (jism) finite in certain directions when He comes into contact with the Throne.
-This belief was rejected by orthodox Sunni Muslim scholars such as: Abu Bakr al-Samarqandi (d.
+Ibn Karram considered that Allah was a substance and that He had a body (jism) finite in certain directions when He comes into contact with the Throne.
+This belief was rejected by more mainstream Sunni Muslim scholars and groups including: Abu Bakr al-Samarqandi (d.
 268/881–2), al-Hakim al-Samarqandi (d.
 342/953), 'Abd al-Qahir al-Baghdadi (d.
 429/1037–8), the Ash'arites, and Maturidites in general.

-Ibn Hajar al-Haytami stated that, "They believe that God is a body sitting on the Throne, touching it and resting on it, and then moves down every night during the last third of the night to the heavens, and then goes back to His place at dawn."
+Ibn Hajar al-Haytami stated that, "They believe that Allah is a body sitting on the Throne, touching it and resting on it, and then moves down every night during the last third of the night to the heavens, and then goes back to His place at dawn."

 They also believed that Munkar and Nakir angels were actually the same as guardian angels on the right and left side of every person.

-The Karramiyya also held the view that the world was eternal and that God's power was limited.
+The Karramiyya also held the view that the world was eternal and that Allah power was limited.

 These beliefs were rejected by many Sunni theologians as heretical and eventually disappeared.
 The Karramiyya operated centers of worship and propagated asceticism.

 Unlike other corporealist groups, the Karramiyya emphasised use of reason to defend their beliefs.